YogeshWaran-Hub/CCNA_Labs/01-networking-devices/README.md

 - Access Points extend wired networks wirelessly
 - Real networks combine multiple devices working together, each with a specific job

-## Practice Exercise
-- Open Packet Tracer and place each device type (hub, switch, router, AP, firewall, modem, server) on the canvas — take a screenshot for your `images/` folder
-- Try connecting 2 PCs through a hub vs through a switch, and explain the difference in behavior
-- Draw your home network using these device types and label which OSI layer each one operates at

 ## Next Steps
 Now that you know the devices, learn **how data travels through them** →